You are currently viewing Tumdra Ami Ney, the Abode of Wish-granting Goddess Ekajati in Bhutan

 Tumdra Ami Ney is a chief abode of wish-granting goddess Lhamo Ekajati located in Darla Gewog under Chhukha Dzongkhag in Bhutan.
 Guru Rinpoche blessed the sacred site in the 8th century.

-Thangthong Gyalpo discovered the Tumdra Ami Ney and later Terton Drukdra Dorji also spent a few years meditating and discovering “Ters” from the Ney in the eighteenth century.
+Thangthong Gyalpo discovered the Tumdra Aminey and later Terton Drukdra Dorji also spent a few years meditating and discovering “Ters” from the Ney in the eighteenth century.

 This sacred site is also known as the Lhamo Ekajati Ney or Aum Kangchema Ney.
 In Passa Tumdra Ami Ney, Lhamo Ekajati unifies the hearts of Hindus and Buddhists and brings together the minds of Indians and Bhutanese.